tlemo/darwin/README.md

-This conceptual simplicity makes Evolutionary Algorithms attractive and easy to implement, although creating interesting domain-specific fitness functions and supporting a structured experimentation approach requires a lot of scaffolding: persisting experiment variations and results, visualizations, reports, profiling.
-This is where the Darwin Framework comes in.
+This conceptual simplicity makes Evolutionary Algorithms attractive and easy to implement, although creating interesting domain-specific fitness functions and supporting a structured experimentation approach requires a lot of scaffolding: persisting experiment variations and results, visualizations, reports, profiling, etc. This is where the Darwin Framework comes in.

 ## Darwin Neuroevolution Framework Overview